Calibanda/BotAToutFer/README.md

-DISCORD_TOKEN= #Enter here the token of your Discord bot OWNER_IDS= #Enter here the IDS of the bot owners (separated by a semicolon) DEBUG_GUILDS= #Enter here the IDS of the debug guilds if any (separated by a semicolon)
+DISCORD_TOKEN= #Enter here the token of your Discord bot OWNER_IDS= #Enter here the IDS of the bot owners (separated by a semicolon) DEBUG_GUILDS= #Enter here the IDS of the debug guilds if any (separated by a semicolon) GM_ROLES= #Enter here the IDS of the roles authorized to create role manager messages (separated by a semicolon)
 ```

 ## Running the bot